barandiloglu/northern-pathways-calculator-next-js/README.md

 ## 📞 Support

-For support, email support@northernpathways.ca or create an issue in this repository.
+For support, email baran@frameflow.ca or create an issue in this repository.

 ---